Meet ‘The Crazy Chef’: Chef Gaggan Anand

 The myth, the mystery of undefinable Indian cuisine

-For far too long, Indian cuisine has been equated with low-cost meals that exist within the confines and boundaries of traditional cooking.
-You can’t get too experimental or it won’t be Indian anymore.
-There needs to be tikka masala and goat curry – neither of which are originally Indian dishes but products of colonisation (tikka masala is a British invention and Goan goat curry is a Portuguese-inspired dish).
+For far too long, Indian cuisine has been equated with low-cost meals within the confines and boundaries of traditional cooking.
+You can’t get too experimental, or it won’t be Indian anymore.
+There needs to be tikka masala and goat curry – neither of which are originally Indian dishes but products of colonisation (tikka masala is a British invention, and Goan goat curry is a Portuguese-inspired dish).

-Gaggan (the restaurant) changed the way the world interacts with Indian cooking.
-It created a mashup of Indian standards and Western ingredients that defied all categorisation and order.
+Gaggan (the restaurant) changed how the world interacts with Indian cooking.
+As a progressive Indian restaurant, it created a mashup of Indian standards and Western ingredients that defied all categorisation and order.
 Gaggan made Indian cuisine fine dining.
 It made it wacky.
-It gave the already flavoursome cuisine even more flavour, character, and excitement.
-A modern-day overhaul, a marriage with molecular gastronomy, a mind-blogging food journey that’s simultaneously based in tradition as well as innovation.
-And the world absolutely loved it.
+It gave the already flavoursome cuisine more flavour, character, and excitement.
+It was a modern-day overhaul, a marriage with molecular gastronomy, a mind-blogging food journey that’s simultaneously based on tradition and innovation.
+And the world loved it.

 Gaggan’s food is not Indian in any traditional sense.
-If you ate there, you’d be hard-pressed to place any origin to the dishes being served.
-In fact, you’d have even more questions than answers.
+If you ate there, you’d be hard-pressed to place any origin to the dishes served.
+You’d have even more questions than answers.
 What cuisine is it?
 What is it trying to be?
 All or nothing, it seems.
-Anand’s food is perhaps best encapsulated in the way he describes his pork vindaloo dish: “A little Portuguese, a little Indian, and none of either”.
-Of course, if you ask Chef Gaggan Anand he would never call his food anything.
-To him, his cuisine is simply described as ‘Gaggan Anand’.
+Anand’s food is perhaps best encapsulated in how he describes his pork vindaloo dish: “A little Portuguese, a little Indian, and none of either”.
+Of course, if you ask Chef Gaggan Anand, he will never call his food anything.
+To him, his cuisine is described as ‘Gaggan Anand’.

 Fine dining, but make it crazy

-If you thought the food was wacky, there was a whole set of rules that accompanied the dining experience at Gaggan.
-First, the emoji menu, composed entirely of emojis with not a single line of text on the pages.
+If you thought the food was wacky, a whole set of rules accompanied the dining experience at Gaggan.
+First, the emoji menu is composed entirely of emojis, with not a single line of text on the pages.
 Then, the endless string of rules, one for each of the 25 courses served at Gaggan.
 Some were more doable than others, but all encapsulated the crazy essence of Chef Gaggan Anand himself.
-First, there was the less-wild demand of ‘no cellphones, except to document the dinner and the chefs preparing it’.
+First, there was the wild demand for ‘no cellphones, except to document the dinner and the chefs preparing it’.
 OK, doable.
-Then there’s ‘no smoke breaks’ and limits on trips to the bathroom.
-If you can’t hack the rules, you can’t hack Anand and you have to leave Gaggan.
+Then there are ‘no smoke breaks’ and limits on trips to the bathroom.
+If you can’t hack the rules, you can’t hack Anand and must leave Gaggan.

 As wild and wacky as it may seem, as intimidating and unabashedly anti-fine dining, Gaggan skyrocketed to popularity, named top restaurant in Asia in 2015, 2016, and 2017.
 Chef Gaggan Anand says about Gaggan’s success, “We never had a bad day, and that’s the best thing ever.
 It had charisma and charm to pull people in.
 Restaurants have ups and downs, and in seven and a half years we were just going up and up”.